 Application #

 There are no privileges for an application.
 You can only indicate the application administrator.
-Such a person can read all documents in the application, add new documents and delete the old ones.
+Such a person can read all documents in the application, add new documents, and delete the old ones.
 Furthermore, the administrator can also modify the application by changing forms, lists, processes, etc. To set the administrator you can do it in the general settings of each application at the bottom of the screen.
+Only the administrator of the application can add additional administrators.

-A regular user can get access to the application via permission to a single document or form.
-It is enough to have privileges to add a new document to see application but if you do not have permission to read any documents, the application will be empty.
+A regular user gains access to the application via permission to a single document or form.
+It is enough to have privileges to add a new document to see the application but if you do not have permission to read any documents, the application will be empty.

 Form permission #